Daria-DR/MLOps-Practical-1/README.md

 # MLOps Practical 1
+## About this Repo
-This is my first GitHub repository for the Reproducibility & Model Deployment course.
+This is my first GitHub repository for the MLOps practical session.
 Author: Daria Romanova